webdriverio-community/wdio-electron-service/README.md

   - supports [Electron Forge](https://www.electronforge.io/), [Electron Builder](https://www.electron.build/) and unpackaged apps
 - 🧩 access Electron APIs within your tests
 - 🕵️ mocking of Electron APIs via a Vitest-like API
+- 🖥️ headless testing support - automatic Xvfb integration for Linux environments (requires WebdriverIO 9.19.1+)

 ## Installation

 You will need to install `WebdriverIO`, instructions can be found [here](https://webdriver.io/docs/gettingstarted).

+**Note:** WebdriverIO 9.19.1+ is required for automatic Xvfb support via the `autoXvfb` configuration option.
+For legacy WDIO versions, you'll need to use external tools like `xvfb-maybe` or manually set up Xvfb for headless testing on Linux.
+See the [Common Issues & Debugging](./docs/common-issues-debugging.md) section for more details on Xvfb setup.

 ## Quick Start